xrettle/WFGY/ProblemMap/Atlas/Fixes/official/README.md

 - [Back to AI Eval Evidence](../../ai-eval-evidence.md)
 - [Back to Atlas Hub](../../README.md)

-If this page helps your workflow, consider:
+If this layer helps your workflow, consider:

 - [starring the WFGY repo](https://github.com/onestardao/WFGY)
 - opening an issue
 - testing the official demo pack
-- contributing later through the community layer
+- contributing to the community layer later

 ---

-## One-line version
+## One-line status

-**Family Fix Surface v1 tells you what to try first after correct atlas routing.**
+**This folder is the stable public repair-facing layer of the Atlas system, combining first repair grammar, misrepair warnings, bridge notes, and official flagship demos.**

 ---

 ## Closing note

-A strong atlas should not stop at naming failures.

-It should also help people and AI systems take a better first action.

-That is what this file is for.
+The atlas tells you where the failure lives.

+The official fixes layer helps answer what should be tried next.

-It does not promise total closure.
+It does not claim that every case already has a full implementation.
-It gives a disciplined first move.
+It provides the first stable public repair surface, so deeper exploration and practical execution can grow from a clean base.